spiegell/CS362-004-SP17/projects/spiegell/README.md

- This is my assignment-1 submission! - from lauren spiegel
+ This is my different assignment-1 submission! - from lauren spiegel